evallen/ntpescape/notes.md

 Todo
 ====

-* Have a way to vary the keys.

 * Add different options:
     * Different payload lengths / locations per message
     * Different message frequencies
     * Different encryption options

-* Behavior when connection is refused

 Done
 ====